alexbepple/simplify-url/README.md

 * Run tests: `bundle exec rspec`
 * Hack away.

-If you want to run tests continuously, `test.all.the.time` is your friend.
+If you want to run tests continuously, `make tdd` is your friend.